 As you may well be aware Mike Raven is taking a well earned rest from organising his Highland event in 2020.

-Day 1 (Friday) Starting from Dumfries, the route will be to the west and north of the town, taking in the Solway Coast and views of the Lake District mountains, before heading back inland and then through Newton Stewart and Glentrool on to the west coast, giving views of the granite-producing island of Ailsa Craig (curling stone manufacture).
-Continuing northwards you will pass Turnberry and experience the optical illusion of the Electric Brae (Croy Brae) before reaching the outskirts of Ayr and passing Burns Cottage.
+Day 1 (Friday) Starting from Dumfries, the route covers 170 miles to the west and north of the town, taking in the Solway Coast and view of the Lake District mountains, before heading back inland to New Galloway and Newton Stewart.
+From here the route reaches the west coast south of Girvan with fine views of granite-producing island of Ailsa Craig (curling stone manufacture) and possible sightings of seals.
+A lunch halt at the Woodland Bay Hotel follows before continuing through Girvan and heading east to Dalmellington.
 The route now heads generally south east to return to Dumfries and a night’s rest.

-Day 2 (Saturday) The route covers an area north and north east of Dumfries, firstly passing Drumlanrig Castle (home to the Duke of Buccleuch, a major Scottish landowner) before crossing the Lowther Hills, via the Mennoch Pass, into lead-mining country and Leadhills, the second highest village in Scotland.
-Further areas on the route will include places such as Ettrick, the forests of Craik, Eskdalemuir and Castle O’er before returning to Dumfries via Thomas Carlyle’s Birthplace.
+Day 2 (Saturday) The160 mile route covers an area north and north east of Dumfries, firstly passing Drumlanrig Castle (home to the Duke of Buccleuch, a major Scottish landowner) before crossing the Lowther Hills, via the Mennoch Pass, into lead-mining country and Leadhills, the second highest village in Scotland.
+After lunch at The Gordon Arms further areas on the route will include places such as Ettrick, the forests of Craik, Eskdalemuir and Castle O’er before returning to Dumfries via Lockerbie and Lochmaben.

-Day 3 (Sunday) will be a slightly shorter day to enable a mid afternoon finish at Penrith.
-The route heads eastwards past the old explosives works near Annan and then towards Langholm before passing the infamous Hermitage Castle which controlled the whole of the Scottish Middle March in the Border Country.
-A visit to Kielder and Wark then takes the route alongside Hadrian’s Wall before ascending to Alston and then the long descent to Penrith.
+Day 3 (Sunday) The final day covers 140 miles which allows for a mid-afternoon finish at the North Lakes Hotel, Penrith where a buffet will be available.
+The route heads north east towards Langholm before passing the site of the infamous Hermitage Castle which controlled the whole of the Scottish Middle March in the Border Country.
+A visit to Kielder, Wark and Hayden Bridge precedes the ascent to Alston and then the long descent to Penrith.

-Block bookings have been made at the hotel in Dumfries offering bed and breakfast on Thursday night and dinner, bed and breakfast for Friday and Saturday nights.
+Block bookings have been made at the Holiday Inn, Dumfries, offering bed and breakfast on Thursday night and dinner, bed and breakfast for Friday and Saturday nights.
 Using just one hotel means entrants can leave much of their luggage behind for the first two days.
 For those who do not wish to take an advantage of Thursday night a discount will be offered.

 Once full details are available we will update you but in the meantime put the dates in your shiny new 2020 diaries.